hnooriazad/Simple-desktop-calculator/README.md

 # Simple-desktop-calculator
-Provide a simple calculator for desktop for train my self
+Provide a simple calculator for desktop with C# .net, use it as university homework